 Air Quality Management

 The Air Quality Management Unit aims to minimise the impact of air pollutant emmissions on the population and the natural environment of the Garden Route District.

 The following functions can only be done by Districts and Metropolitan municipalities: All aspects of Atmospheric Emission Licensing for Listed Activities, monitoring illegal listed activities, controlled emitters and monitoring compliance with AEL- conditions.

-The Garden Route District Municipality (GRDM) will pursue the vision and mission of the AQMP through a series of nine objectives, each aimed at enhancing the EDM’s role as manager of air quality in the region.
+The Garden Route District Municipality (GRDM) pursues the vision and mission of its AQMP through a series of nine objectives.
+These objectives are aimed at enhancing the the District’s role as manager of air quality in the region.

 Objective 1: Set Air Quality Goals